roman-milk/roman-milk.github.io/pussy-hunters.md

  "Yep.
 It's a ritual of our hunting.
 The heart gives us the deer's power.
 You'll feel it tonight."

  "I've never been deer fucked before.
 That should be special."
-Report_Story #2